The Adventures of Astral Pirates

 The Adventures of Astral Pirates is the third studio album by drummer Lenny White, released in 1978 by Elektra Records.
 The album reached No. 18 on the Cashbox Top Jazz Albums chart.

 Critical reception

 Alex Henderson of AllMusic praised the album saying "One of Lenny White's finest, most essential albums, The Adventures of Astral Pirates is a jazz-fusion masterpiece with a futuristic science-fiction theme....This set isn't the least bit predictable, and it could easily be described as "the sound of surprise"—critic Whitney Balliett's term for jazz—even though no one will mistake it for straight-ahead bop any time soon."

+A review in the Great Yarmouth Mercury described it as a "Space/Rock concept Album" and a vinyl extravaganza by the artist Lenny White, a "highly-rated jazz/rock drummer...who dictates the album's spicy rhythm and blues flavour."